aghassaei/triangles-in-drosophila-ppi/README.md

 between those two proteins.
 After visualizing such a graph, there are certain shapes that emerge (spelling).
 Given a protein-protein interactome (PPI) of *Drosophila (spelling)*, the objective of this project is to identify all triangles that contain one of the proteins in non-muscle myosin (NMII).
-Using an algorythm to find these triangles, I identified all triangles that contain one or both of the proteins in NMII.
-I found that
+Using an algorythm to find these triangles, I identified all triangles that contain one or both of the proteins in NMII. (say that I analyzed the type) I found that the most common type of triangle in this sample was _________.

-In a few sentences, describe the purpose of the project, the approach, and the results.
-This should summarize the whole project.
-Motivation In a few sentences, describe the biological problem, and why a computa- tional approach may be useful.
-Methods Include a concise description of
+#Motivation

+describe nmii biological problem
+Many algorithms have been implemented that analyze the structure in different ways.
+The motivation behind this project was to find start to explore whether the shapes created by nodes and edges have any biological significance.
+It could also prove to be a way of predicting what role currently unlabeled nodes play in NMII regulation.

+#Methods

 1.Graphs and the computational problem

+include images here

 2.Approaches you used
 3.Datasets/Inputss
 4.Output Types (a list of predictions?
 A GraphSpace graph?
 Etc.)

+#Results
-Results In one paragraph, summarize your findings Discussion In one paragraph, discuss how your findings (or anticipated findings) would fit into the bigger biological problem/question.
+In one paragraph, summarize your findings
-References List of references you used.
-Figures/pictures can be very useful to describe graphs, the computational problem, and the results.
-URLs to GraphSpace graphs are also useful.

-ask them if they want me to link the girhub into their things

-cite anna correctly on viz graph

-# plan

-make toy graph to answer question: how do i want to figure out what/how many triangles a given node is a part of

-change percentages later

-put in ascending order
+pie chart and sample nodes

+graphspace link

 1916 triangles in total